 “I can’t wait to move to Europe,” Carl would say, “Because Europeans appreciate the arts.”

 When it came to love, Carl was an unrestricted free agent.
 No matter if the object of his affection had a boyfriend; threats of physical violence are lost on the perpetually heartbroken.
 When other students were participating in extra curricular activities like basketball and the yearbook committee, Carl spent his afternoons telephoning every girl in my class.
 Accepting his phone calls meant, in Carl’s mind, that a door to romance had been opened, and there was no shutting that door once his foot was jammed in there.
 In the days before call display, a girl was really held hostage.
 Screening calls was nearly impossible, for the risk of accidentally missing a call from someone you actually wanted to talk to was high.
 Things were made all the more complicated when Carl began adopting new accents on a weekly basis.
-If your dad said some guy from Poland had left a message for you, you knew it was probably Carl, but possibly the cute exchange student from Poland.
+If your dad said some guy from Sweden had left a message for you, you knew it was probably Carl, but possibly the cute exchange student from Sweden.

 When phone calls didn’t wear a girl’s defenses down, Carl moved on to lengthy written appeals.
 Letters proclaiming his love and devotion, jam-packed with plagiarized song lyrics and requests for “just one magical evening together.”
 Most of his notes passed through the hands of every twelfth grader within 24 hours of delivery.
 Todd Acker shook his head after yet another letter had made the rounds.
 “It’s like he can’t help himself, you know?
 My god, Carl, HELP YOURSELF!”